xfiveco/wordpress-test/README.md

 1. For the form you can use a form plugin of your choice
 1. Add some minimal styling and make the pages responsive according your best judgement.
 1. Make the pages the smallest possible size - optimize images, disable jQuery or any other unnecessary scripts/stylesheets, etc.
-1. Set up a virtual host with your project repository name (eg. *yourname-wp-test.dev*) so we don't have search & replace URLs when testing your project
+1. Set up a virtual host with your project repository name (eg. *yourname-wp-test.test*) so we don't have search & replace URLs when testing your project
 1. Store the whole WordPress installation into the test repository and also store a database dump to it.

 ## Project Deadline
 Take your time but try to deliver it within 2 weeks time.
 If we don't see any activity in your test repository after 2 weeks (at least initial commits), we will automatically withdraw your application.